 4. Consumables like tires and tubes

-5. If the insured vehicles is used for purposes other than those mentioned in limitations of usage in the insurance terms and conditions
+5. If the insured vehicles are used for purposes other than those mentioned in limitations of usage in the insurance terms and conditions

-6. Vehicle driven by person with invalid/no driver’s license
+6. Vehicle is driven by a person with invalid/no driver’s license

-7. Vehicle being driven under the influence of drugs and liquor
+7. The vehicle being driven under the influence of drugs and liquor

 8. Any loss/damage due to war, mutiny, etc.